 Shoes from the Durham Coal Mines, Britain

-One of the thoughts is that it came from a common North of England (where I am from) tradition that relates to the coal mining industry.
-When a miner died in a colliery accident, his shoes were placed on the table as a sign of respect.
-By extension, doing so was seen as tempting fate or simply as bad taste.
+There’s also a grim tale from the North of England (where I’m from) that links this superstition to the coal mining industry.
+When a miner tragically lost his life in a colliery accident, his shoes were placed on the table as a sign of respect.
+Naturally, doing this on any old day was seen as tempting fate—or, at the very least, showing a complete lack of taste.

 hand-powered_mechanical_loader